Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## Refactor Test

-We can see that we are breaking the don't repeat yourself principle which can to lead to maintance nighmares so let refactor all the test we have created to be easier to maintain.
+We can see that we are breaking the don't repeat yourself principle which can to lead to maintenance nightmares so let refactor all the test we have created to be easier to maintain.

 1. Lets start with the PlayerCharacterShould class add a property.